-Air Mauritius is upgrading its fleet and subsequently its passenger flight experience as it takes delivery of its first Airbus A350-900 XWB.
-One of the latest aircraft to come out of the French manufacturer’s factory based in Toulouse.
-Air Mauritius is also the first airline in the Indian Ocean to operate the A350-900 XWB.
+Air Mauritius is set on improving its passenger flight experience as it takes delivery of its first Airbus A350-900 XWB.
+One of the latest aircraft to come out of the French manufacturer’s factory based in Toulouse, France.
+Besides upgrading its current fleet, Air Mauritius also happens to be the first airline in the Indian Ocean to operate the A350-900 XWB.

 Welcome Home ‘Le Morne Brabant’

 The first A350 of Air Mauritius bears its name to one of the most iconic mountains of the island, ‘Le Morne Brabant‘.
 A mountain with a strong connection to slavery and listed as a UNESCO World Heritage Site.